ZachCodedThat/code-challenge/README.md

-# Blue Bunny Coding Challenge
+# Blue Rabit Coding Challenge

 ## To get this thing fired up: